 - don't bring rewards.

 Totally different is the situation with the general credit cards.
 Where with Access One Medical Card it takes a lot of guesswork to calculate your payment plan and find out how much exactly you need to pay each month - and you won't learn that until you sign up and your individual plan is worked out for you! - with a regular credit card you'll learn everything from the start, and all the figures are plain and straightforward.
 Besides, with a general credit card you won't ever face this overcomplicated hassle of contacting the provider or the issuer to put your bills on the card.
 You just pay with your credit card and that's all the trouble.
 General cards are accepted everywhere, and you don't have to worry about that either.
 As for the 0% interest rate period, they can be very long.
-For example, the Citi Simplicity® Card - No Late Fees Ever offers 0%* 12 months on Purchases* (when the introductory interest rate is over, the ongoing APR will apply).
+For example, the Citi Simplicity® Card - No Late Fees Ever offers 0%* 12 months on Purchases* intro APR (16.24% - 26.24%* (Variable) after that).